tonycurtis/pmix/master/man/pmix_put.3.md

     * PMI_LOCAL - the data is intended only for other application processes on the same node.
 Data marked in this way will not be included in data packages sent to remote requestors
-    * PMI_REMOTE - the data is intended solely for applications processes on remote nodes.
+    * PMI_REMOTE - the data is intended solely for application processes on remote nodes.
 Data marked in this way will not be shared with other processes on the same node
     * PMI_GLOBAL - the data is to be shared with all other requesting processes, regardless of location

 *key*
-String key identifying the information.
+: String key identifying the information.
 This can be either one of the PMIx defined attributes, or a user-defined value

 *val*
-Pointer to a pmix_value_t structure containing the data to be pushed along with the type of the provided data.
+: Pointer to a pmix_value_t structure containing the data to be pushed along with the type of the provided data.

 # DESCRIPTION